aptos-labs/aptos-core/developer-docs-site/docs/standards/object.md

 # Object
 The [Object model](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/object.move) allows Move to represent a complex type as a set of resources stored within a single address and offers a rich capability model that allows for fine-grained resource control and ownership management.

 In the object model, an NFT or token can place common token data within a Token resource, object data within an ObjectCore resource, and then specialize into additional resources as necessary.
-For example, a Player object could define a player within a game.
+For example, a Player object could define a player within a game and be an NFT at the same time.
 The ObjectCore itself stores both the address of the current owner and the appropriate data for creating event streams.

 ## Comparison with the account resources model
 The existing Aptos data model emphasizes the use of the store ability within Move.
 Store allows for a struct to exist within any struct that is stored on-chain.
 As a result, data can live anywhere within any struct and at any address.
 While this provides great flexibility it has many limitations: